-Some say that the sacrament is a confirmation of faith, a pledge of sorts to God, and a sign of adulthood in the Church.
+Some say that Confirmation is a pledge of sorts to God and a sign of adulthood in the Church.
 In this view, confirmation is the sacrament where someone decides to take the faith for him or her self as an adult.
-The problem with this line of thinking is that it makes the sacrament something that we do to God where, in fact, sacraments are God’s actions to us.
-Confirmation is not a celebration of what we do and God responds and it is not an event at which we confirm anything to God; it is about what God does and how we respond to God.
+The problem with this line of thinking is that it makes the sacrament something that we do for God.
+In fact, sacraments are God’s gifts to us.
+Sacraments are not what we do for God, but what God does for us.
+Confirmation is about what God does and how we respond to God.

 Confirmation was once a part of the baptismal ritual; it took place immediately after baptism, sealing in the Holy Spirit and anointing the new Christian with a threefold ministry as priest, prophet, and king.
 The specific oil that is used is called chrism.
 It is only used in two sacraments: Confirmation and Holy Orders; both are sacraments in which the person is anointed for ministry.
 In Holy Orders, a man is anointed for the ministry of ordained priesthood.
 Confirmation is an anointing that completes baptismal graces and gives someone the supernatural grace necessary to live out the mission given to all believers.
-Therefore, Confirmation is an anointing for ministry, for work to build the kingdom of God, not graduation from church.
+Therefore, Confirmation is an anointing for ministry, for work to build the kingdom of God.
+It is not graduation from church.

-The Eastern Church was concerned with maintaining the integrity of the rites of initiation.
-Their philosophy was that it was okay if the presbyter anointed the new Christians so that the whole ritual would be performed at once rather than doing each part a different time, as might be necessary if they had to wait for the bishop.
+The Eastern Church was primarily concerned with maintaining the integrity of the rites of initiation.
+They reasoned that it was preferable for a priest to anoint the new Christians rather than doing each part a different time, as might be necessary if they had to wait for the bishop.

 The Western Church, however, wanted to preserve the idea of initiation into a whole community, with recognition by its visible head.
 Therefore, the bishop was the only one who could perform the anointing.
 (In some cases today priests are allowed to perform Confirmation, usually with converts to the Church.
 Still, the vast majority of Confirmations are performed by the bishop.)
-Sometimes this meant people would have to wait a few years to be anointed so that the bishop could come out to the town.
+Sometimes this meant people would have to wait a few years to be confirmed because the bishop could not come out to the town regularly.
 This is how Confirmation became a separate sacrament from Baptism in the Western Church.

 Ratramnus of Corbie, a ninth century monk French monk argued in favor of the position of the Western Church.
 He said that it has to be the bishop that confirms.
-The bishop ordains priests and Confirmation is the ordination of the laity.
+The bishop ordains priests and Confirmation is in some sense the ordination of the laity.
 He also said that it is the sacramental celebration of the priesthood of the people of God and the universal priesthood of the faithful.

-In the Western, or Latin Church at the Papacy of Pope Pius XII, (1939-1958) some priests, by special indult (permission), were given authority to confirm under special circumstances, and in what are now former Spanish and Portuguese colonies, priests were allowed from the early 1600s to confirm infants at the time of baptism due to the long distances that they would have to travel in order to serve the people.
-Because of high infant mortality, if Confirmation were delayed, the priest might not be able to return, or have an episcopal (bishop) visit before children died.
-The Church always wanting to have assure that we all are able to recieve any and all graces we need on our journey to heaven has provided exceptions to some places when the needs of the souls were different due to unusual circumstances.
+In the Western, or Latin Church at the Papacy of Pope Pius XII, (1939-1958) some priests, by special indult (permission), were given authority to confirm under special circumstances.
+In the Spanish and Portuguese colonies, priests were allowed from the early 1600s to confirm infants at the time of baptism.
+The Pope permitted this due to the long distances that the priests would have to travel in order to serve the people.
+Because of high infant mortality, if Confirmation were delayed, the priest might not be able to return, or have a bishop visit before children died.
+The Church always wants to assure that we all are able to receive any and all graces we need on our journey to heaven.
+Therefore, the Church sometimes has provided exceptions when the needs of souls were different due to unusual circumstances.